csebooks/relational-databases/content.en/intermediate-sql/transactions/index.md

 ---
-title: 4.3 Transactions
+title: 'Transactions'
-weight: 28
+weight: 3
 ---

-4.3 Transactions## 4.3 Transactions
+# Transactions

 A **transaction** consists of a sequence of query and/or update statements.
 The SQL standard specifies that a transaction begins implicitly when an SQL statement is executed.
 One of the following SQL statements must end the transaction: